 - Falling action

 This generic structure may come across as limiting or rigid.
-But novel structure can diverge from this, and follow a more loose structure, as long as reflects beginning, middle and end.
+But novel structure can most definitely diverge from this, and follow a more loose structure, as long as reflects a beginning, middle and end.

 Steps to writing a Novel

 Even though your novel is fictional, the elements of your story; be it the characters, their traits, the plot, or your book's central message, can be rooted in or inspired by real events, people that you have met or read about, and places you've been.
 Reading up and making notes of all that inspires you or may influence the elements of your novel is key to starting this process off well.
 Your research can take the form of character sketches, having conversations with people, and taking photographs of places or things that spark inspiration.

 Make sure to read other books and works that fall within the same genre or similar tone and style.
 Having a good grasp of what is already out there can help you decide what direction you would like to take your novel, and also help you understand what you don't want to do as well.

 Take time to generate a few different ideas that interest you that you would eventually pick from.
 Before diving into the more finite details such as central plot or individual character profiles, decide the genre you want to work on and the larger message you would like to out across through your story.